stefan-peng/oboeta/README.md

 1. You can format paper flashcards however you want.
 No supporting tools or complicated formatting algorithms are necessary: Just write what you want and be done with it.
 2. Sometimes paper flashcards are easier to carry around and faster to use than a smart phone.
 I have a little plastic pencil case that I bought for about $5 into which my B7-sized flashcards fit perfectly.
 All I have to do to access them is unzip the case and pull them out.
-3. For people learning new languages with difficult writing systems (such as East Asian languages), paper flashcards forces them to practice writing.
+3. For people learning new languages with difficult writing systems (such as East Asian languages), paper flashcards force them to practice writing.
 Typing doesn't help.
 4. Some people feel better when they use paper flashcards.
 I'm one of them.
 I don't understand why, but I get that mysteriously good feeling that a lot of people say they have when they use paper products rather than electronic devices (e.g., for reading).
 5. Paper flashcards grab attention.
 Smart phones and laptops don't do that because they're common and everyone around the user assumes she's playing games, sending messages, or surfing the web.
 For language learners, the best thing about grabbing people's attention with flashcards is that it creates opportunities to practice.
 Curious people start conversations, which lead to new sentences, which lead to new flashcards.
 It's a beautiful circle.